Davenof/dalculator/README.md

 <p>Version 1.0 is the current version of D-Calculator. </p>

 <p>
-  The calculator is meant to be a multi-purpose calculator with functionalities that are beyond basic arithmetic.
+  The calculator is meant to be a multipurpose calculator with functionalities that are beyond basic arithmetic.
 Hence, the final goal is to have a calculator that computes complex mathematical and statistical problems.
 </p>

  <p>